Posts in At The Bedside

 With the key of softness unlock the locks—with a whisper

-Set ope the doors,
+Set open the doors,

 O soul!
 Tenderly! be not impatient!
 (Strong is your hold, O mortal flesh!
 Strong is your hold, O love!)